niclasrst/Fourier/README.md

 # Product Name
-> Short blurb about what your product does.
+> Short blurb about what it does and how it works.

-One to two paragraph statement about your product and what it does.

 ![](demo.png)